myltik/azure-docs.ru-ru/articles/storsimple/storsimple-remote-connect.md

 <properties
-   pageTitle="Удаленное подключение к устройству StorSimple | Microsoft Azure" description="Объясняется, как настроить устройство для удаленного управления, а затем подключиться к Windows PowerShell для StorSimple по протоколу HTTP или HTTPS." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Connect remotely to your StorSimple device | Microsoft Azure" description="Explains how to configure your device for remote management and how to connect to Windows PowerShell for StorSimple via HTTP or HTTPS." services="storsimple" documentationCenter="" authors="alkohli"